geveh/GLOFsize/README.md

 - The complete RGI V6.0 in ESRI shapefile format.

 *Main outputs*:
-- "rgiO2_dissolved_outlines.shp" (Merged outlines of the RGI O2 according to the 13 study regions)
+- "rgiO2_dissolved_outlines.shp" (Merged outlines of the RGI O2 according to the 13 study regions in ESRI shapefile format)
 - "*RegionXYZ*_buffer.shp") (Buffers around glaciers for the 13 study regions in ESRI shapefile format)
-- "glacier_buffers_split_by_O2_no_fid_correct_FULLNAME_2.gpkg" (A slightly manually corrected version of the regional glacier buffers with overlapping buffers removed)
+- "glacier_buffers_split_by_O2_no_fid_correct_FULLNAME_2.gpkg" (A slightly manually corrected version of the regional glacier buffers with overlapping buffers removed in geopackage format)

 ---